+If you are diagnosed with sleep apnea, CPAP therapy will usually be recommended.
 First and foremost, it’s imperative to seek the council of a licensed sleep doctor and obtain a CPAP machine.
-For more information, see our sleep apnea beginner’s guide and our recommendations for the best CPAP machines and best CPAP masks.
+Check out our recommendations for the best CPAP machines and best CPAP masks.

 Sleep On Your Side

 In general, most sleep apnea sufferers and heavy snorers tend to do better sleeping on their sides.
 A recent National Institutes of Health study found that sleep apnea patients experienced about twice as many apnea episodes when sleeping on their backs, compared to sleeping on their sides.
 Thus, you may find that you sleep better on your side, whether you have sleep apnea or you just tend to snore a lot.

 Choose the Right Mattress

 You’ll want to pick a bed that’s suitable for sleep apnea patients, and that’s also good for side-sleepers as you may find your sleep quality improves when on your side.
 See our guide to the best mattresses for side sleepers, or scroll back up for more info on our picks for the best mattress for sleep apnea.

 Particularly if you’re sleeping on your side or stomach, you might find that your CPAP mask gets pushed awkwardly out of position, causing leaks and discomfort.
 To fix this, consider picking up a CPAP pillow, which are specially designed to allow adequate room for CPAP masks and hoses.
 See our guide to the best CPAP pillows for more information.

 Use an Adjustable Bed Frame